 Next, determine which tasks can be systematized, meaning which tasks can be scheduled or done on a regular basis by anyone, based on the standardized instructions you created.

-For example, in my office, we have systematized emails, phone answering protocols, voicemail scripts, client fact-finding, as well as how to conduct annual reviews and client correspondence during the application and underwriting processes.
+For example, in my office, we have systematized emails, phone answering protocols, voicemail scripts, client fact finding, how to conduct annual reviews, and client correspondence during the application and underwriting processes.

 Once a task is systematized, you can move to automation.
-This is where you use technology (such as Insureio) to automatically complete the tasks that were previously standardized and systematized.
+This is where you use technology, things like a CRM system, to automatically complete the tasks that were previously standardized and systematized.
 Automation is particularly relevant to your marketing, client communications, sales meetings, fact finding, and annual review processes.